Balaa: Plot

 However Nigar makes Taimoor convinced for Batool and Junaid marriage.
 After Batool's marriage Taimoor got to know about the truth that Junaid has not left beer.
 After some days Batool dies accidentally as she comes in front when Junaid was firing and her body falls in the pool.
 When Taimoor reaches there Nigar set up an act and blamed Batool's ex for her death.
 The whole family is heartbroken.
 Now the next target of Nigar was Saleeha.
 Nigar knew that Saleeha has ovary cancer which can be recovered.
 But she didn't tell anyone.
 After some time Saleeha died.

 Then after a long leap, the story continues where now Taimoor has a child, Saad, and Shama is mentally ill.
 As time went by, Taimoor knew about his wife and her wrongdoings.
 Nigar wanted Shama to die.
 Now Saba is back as Mateen divorced her and now she doesn't have any money.
 Shama starts visiting her every day. while searching Shama, Taimoor reaches to Saba's house, which annoyed Nigar.

 A while later, Shama dies due to a heart attack.

-Now Taimoor got to know the whole truth and doings of his wife by Saba and Batool's ex, Which made Taimoor revengeful.
+Later Taimoor discovers the shocking truth and the acts of his wife by Saba and Batool's ex.
+Full of rage and vengeance, Taimoor plans to make his wife pays for her sins.

-To succeed in his revenge Taimoor marries Saba and with the help of Saba, he makes Nigar mentally retarded by giving her a very high dose of medicine.
-And she is in a mental hospital.
-He tells Zafar everything and leaves.
+To succeed in his revenge scheme, Taimoor marries Saba and with the help of Saba, he psychologically makes Nigar go crazy and manages to convince and manipulate Zafar into giving her a very high dose of medicine.
+After succeeding in his plan and getting his revenge, Taimoor reveals his true nature to a horrified Zafar and the consequences of what he has done.
+He then reveals that he holds all the cards and then banishes Zafar from the home he once resided in.

+Zafar horrified and left with nothing goes to the prison to tell his son Junaid everything.
+Zafar then goes to see his once stable daughter to see that she is nothing but a shell of her former self.
+Zafar, with nothing left walks away leaving his daughter and goes to a home.